Spectrum-Tec/MccDaqHats.jl/daqhatscreate/README.txt

-These files are used by Clang.jl, read the Clang documentation.
+The *.toml files are used by Clang.jl, read the Clang documentation.

-This folder is used to create the basis for the Julia files used for the DaqHats.
-The output files need to be edited to distinguish between inputs and outputs, which Clang cannot get from the C header files.
+The output files are the .jl files.
+These are used as the basis for the actual .jl files used to access the DAQHATS.
+This has been done for mcc172.jl which is working.
+The remaining .jl files still need this editing.
+Clang cannot distinguish between inputs and outputs from the C header files so this needs to be manually done.